DHTMLX/gantt-docs/data/api/gantt_quick_info_title_template.md

 @template:	api_template
 @returns:
-- text		string		html text which will be rendered in the gantt
+- text		string | number | void		html text which will be rendered in the gantt
 @descr:

 {{note This template is defined in the **Quick Info** extension, so you need to activate the [quick_info](desktop/extensions_list.md#quickinfo) plugin.}}